 PATRIC is the Bacterial Bioinformatics Resource Center, an information system designed to support the biomedical research community’s work on bacterial infectious diseases via integration of vital pathogen information with rich data and analysis tools.
 PATRIC sharpens and hones the scope of available bacterial phylogenomic data from numerous sources specifically for the bacterial research community, in order to save biologists time and effort when conducting comparative analyses.
 The freely available PATRIC platform provides an interface for biologists to discover data and information and conduct comprehensive comparative genomics and other analyses in a one-stop shop.
-PATRIC is a NIH/NIAID-funded project of the University of Chicago with subcontract to the Biocomplexity Institute of Virginia Tech.
+PATRIC is a NIH/NIAID-funded project of the University of Chicago with subcontract to the Biocomplexity Institute and Initiative of the University of Virginia.

 What PATRIC Offers¶

 - Comprehensive Collection of Consistently Annotated Genomes across all sequenced bacterial species from GenBank and other sources via RASTtk, a highly cited automated prokaryotic annotation system.

 - Rich Genome Metadata parsed from a variety of sources in over 60 fields such as, isolation source, geographic location, year of isolation, host and/or environment, antimicrobial resistance (AMR) phenotype, among others.

 - Data Integration Across Sources, Data Types, Molecular Entities, and Organisms.
 Data types include genomics, transcriptomics, protein-protein interactions, 3D protein structures, sequence typing data, and metadata, and are summarized and organized at various taxon, genome, and gene levels.